hestiacp/hestiacp/docs/docs/contributing/development.md

 v-update-sys-hestia-git [USERNAME] [BRANCH]
 ```

-Sometimes dependencies will get added or removed when the packages are installed with `dpkg`.
+**Note:** Sometimes dependencies will get added or removed when the packages are installed with `dpkg`.
 It is not possible to preload the dependencies.
-If this happens, you will see an error like:
+If this happens, you will see an error like this:

 ```bash
 dpkg: error processing package hestia (–install):